opendistro/for-elasticsearch-docs/docs/kibana/maptiles.md

 # Configure WMS map server

-Due to licensing restrictions, the default installation of Kibana does in Open Distro for Elasticsearch (ODE) doesn't include a map server for tile map visualizations.
+Due to licensing restrictions, the default installation of Kibana does in Open Distro for Elasticsearch doesn't include a map server for tile map visualizations.
 To configure Kibana to use a WMS map server:

 1. Open Kibana at `https://<host>:<port>/_plugin/kibana/`.
 1. **Management**.